Netnod/FPGA_NTP_SERVER/README.md

 not allow you to create a bitstream for the Virtex 7 device.
 If you do not have a Vivado license, request a 30 day trial license.

-If you have a license file "Xilinx.lic", you can install it later by starting Vivado and then start the license manager with the menu Help->Manage License.
-In the license manager select "Load License", press "Copy License" and then select your "Xilinx.lic" file.
+When you have a license file "Xilinx.lic" you need to install it.

+Start Xilinx Vivado:

+    . /opt/Xilinx/Vivado/2015.2/settings64.sh
+    vivado

+Start the License Manager with the menu "Help -> Manage License".

+Press "Load License".
+Then press "Copy License" and point the file selector at your "Xilinx.lic".

+Press "View License Status" and verify that the license looks good.

 Close the license manager.

+You can actually do this in an even simpler way, create a .Xilinx directory in your home direcory and copy the license file there:

+    mkdir -p $HOME/.Xilinx
+    cp Xilinx.lic $HOME/.Xilinx

 Setting up the VC709 hardware
 =============================